My Choice100% Armega

-This is a quick release system which will allow you to change a lens with the minimum of fuss.
+This is a quick release system that allows you to change your lens with minimal fuss.

 Cheap dirt bike goggles will flex and twist under pressure.
-The 100% goggles frame design ensures the goggle stays rigid and stable when riding hard, or in severe conditions.
+The 100% goggle frame design ensures that your goggles stay rigid and stable when riding hard in severe conditions.

 Integrated Air Intake Ports

-These work in the same way as air vents, and exhaust ports on a motocross helmet.
-The 100% system drives air in, and through the goggles to reduce humidity and keep your face fresh.
+Air intakes work in the same way as air vents and exhaust ports on motocross helmets.
+The 100% system drives air through the goggles to reduce humidity and keep your face cool.

-The Armega has a wide strap, to help keep your MX goggles secure.
-The addition of silicone beading keeps the strap locked to the surface of your helmet.
+The Armega has a wide strap to help keep your MX goggles secure.
+Built-in silicone beading keeps the strap locked firmly to the surface of your helmet.

 3D Face Foam